-The hardness of water refers to the amount of dissolved minerals in it, and it's measured in two ways: General Hardness (GH) and Carbonate Hardness (KH), also referred to as Alkalinity.
+The hardness of water refers to the amount of dissolved minerals in it, and it's measured in two ways: General Hardness (GH) and Carbonate Hardness (KH), also referred to as alkalinity.
 The former measures magnesium and calcium, while the latter measures carbonate and bicarbonate ions.
-When measuring the hard water for fish, it's referred to as either degrees of hardness (dH) or as parts per million (ppm).
+When measuring the hard water for fish, it's referred to as either degree of hardness (dH) or as parts per million (ppm).
 A degree of General Hardness (dH) is defined as 10 mg/L CaO, which is equivalent to 17.85 ppm.

 - When the dH is 0 to 6 and the ppm is 0 to 100, the water is soft or very soft.